-DESCRIPTOR TERM:

-Personnel

-Millard District Policy File Code: 4370
+DESCRIPTOR TERM: Millard District Policy File Code: 6130 Students Approved: 01-11-24

-SEXUAL HARASSMENT
+SAFE SCHOOLS: SEXUAL HARASSMENT

-A. General Statement of Policy
+A. Board Policy

-- Sexual harassment is a form of sex discrimination which violates Section 703 of Title VII of the Civil Rights Act of 1964 (42 U.S.C. § 2000e, et seq.), Title IX of the Education Amendments of 1972 (20 U.S.C. § 1681 et seq.), and the Utah Antidiscrimination Act, Utah Code § 34A-5-101 et seq. - 2.
-It is the policy of the District to maintain a learning and working environment that is free from sexual harassment.
-The District prohibits any form of sexual harassment.
-The Board of Education of the Millard School District does not discriminate on the basis of sex in its programs and activities and is required by Title IX and 34 CFR Part 106 not to discriminate on the basis of sex, including but not limited to such discrimination in admission and employment.
+- The Board of Education of the Millard School District does not discriminate on the basis of sex in its programs and activities and is required by Title IX and 34 CFR Part 106 not to discriminate on the basis of sex, including but not limited to such discrimination in admission and employment.
 The Board adopts this policy in order to meet its obligations under Title IX to provide appropriate treatment of and response to complaints or reports of sexual harassment and to seek to provide a learning environment free from sexual harassment and discrimination on the basis of sex.
-Therefore, the District will promptly respond to notice of sexual harassment or allegations of sexual harassment and take appropriate action. - 3.
-The definitions of sexual harassment under Title VII and Title IX differ, although there are areas of overlap.
-This policy therefore distinguishes between sexual harassment as to employment (Title VII) and sexual harassment as to participation in District programs and activities (Title IX).
-The intent of this policy is to meet the District's obligations under both Title VII (and the Utah Antidiscrimination Act) and Title IX. - 4.
-This policy addresses sex discrimination in the form of sexual harassment by employees and against employees.
-Policy FHAB addresses sex discrimination in the form of sexual harassment against students.
-Other forms of sex discrimination are addressed in Policy DAA and Policy FA.
-It is a violation of this policy for any employee of the District to sexually harass a student or an employee. - 5.
+Therefore, the District will promptly respond to notice of sexual harassment or allegations of sexual harassment and take appropriate action. - 2.
+This policy addresses sex discrimination in the form of sexual harassment by students.
+Policy 4310 addresses sex discrimination in the form of sexual harassment by employees and against employees as to their employment.
+Other forms of sex discrimination are addressed in Policy 4005.
+It is a violation of this policy and of Policy 6110 for any student to sexually harass any other student or employee. - 3.
 The District encourages all victims of sexual harassment and persons with knowledge of sexual harassment to immediately report that to the Title IX Coordinator or an administrator.
 Employees with knowledge of sexual harassment or possible sexual harassment are required to report that information to their supervisor and/or the Title IX Coordinator.
 (Failure to make such reports may result in disciplinary action according to District policy.)
-All complainants have the right to be free from retaliation of any kind.

-- 6. Notice of this policy shall be given to all applicants for employment and employees and shall be included in employee handbooks.
-Questions about rights under Title IX and about the application of Title IX to the District can be directed to the Title IX Coordinator identified in this policy or to the Assistant Secretary for Civil Rights of the U.S. Department of Education, or both. - 7.
-The District will act to investigate all complaints, formal or informal, verbal or written, of sexual harassment and when appropriate to discipline any employee or student who sexually harasses an employee or student of the District.
+All complainants have the right to be free from retaliation of any kind. - 4.
+Notice of this policy shall be given to all students seeking admission and their parents and shall be included in student handbooks.
+Questions about rights under Title IX and about the application of Title IX to the District can be directed to the Title IX Coordinator identified in this policy or to the Assistant Secretary for Civil Rights of the U.S. Department of Education, or both.

-42 U.S.C. § 2000e et seq.
-Utah Code § 34A-5-101 et seq.
 34 CFR § 106.8(b)(1) 34 CFR § 106.45(a)